ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/Week14 Web Development/README.md.md

 2. What are the different parts of an HTTP request?

-- There are three parts to an HTTP request

     1. Request Line

     2. Request Header

     3. Request Body

     Request Line: consists of three parts:

     * The HTTP Method Used

     * The Request URI

     * The HTTP Protocol Version

     Request Header: